-If you have reached agreement and you are reading this, Congratulations!
-That is the hardest part of the process and you have done it!
-You might be eager to settle your property division and implement your parenting arrangements quickly, but it really important that you enter into Consent Orders and seek legal assistance to do this part of the process.
+If you’ve reached an agreement and are reading this, then a hearty congratulations!
+That’s the toughest part of the process, and you’ve come through it.
+You might be keen to finalise your property division and implement your parenting arrangements rapidly, but it’s crucial to enter into Consent Orders and seek the guidance of Gold Coast family lawyers to assist with this phase of the process.

-Here are 10 things that you should know about Consent Orders:
+Here are 10 things you should know about Consent Orders:

-There are only two ways to have a binding agreement for a property division.
-One is with Consent Orders and the other is with a Binding Financial Agreement.
-Consent Orders are preferred, as they are less complex, they reflect a just and equitable outcome for there is not a requirement for parties to seek independent legal advice.
+There are only two ways to establish a binding agreement for property division.
+One is through Consent Orders, and the other is via a Binding Financial Agreement.
+Consent Orders are typically preferred, as they’re less complicated and reflect a just and equitable outcome.
+There’s also no requirement for parties to seek independent legal advice.

-Consent Orders Reflect a Just & Equitable Outcome
+3. Consent Orders: A Just & Equitable Outcome

-If part of your property settlement is that one party is to transfer a property to the other party under the Orders, a stamp duty exemption can be applied.
-If there are no Orders in place then the person receiving the property is liable to pay half of the full stamp duty amount.
-This is a huge savings!
+If your property settlement includes transferring property to one party under the Orders, a stamp duty exemption can apply.
+If there are no Orders in place, the person receiving the property is liable for half of the full stamp duty amount.
+That’s a substantial saving!

-You can file an application for Consent Orders at any time within 12-months after you are granted divorce.
-If you are not married and in a de-facto relationship, the time frame is to file the Consent Orders with-in two years from the separation date.
+You can apply to Consent Orders at any time within 12 months of being granted a divorce.
+If you were in a de-facto relationship, the timeframe to file Consent Orders is within two years from the date of separation.